 The attention mechanism has been widely adopted in natural language processing (NLP) tasks, to achieve state-of-the-art performance in the machine translation task [5] and language understanding task [21] Recently, attention-aware features are also found to work very well in computer vision tasks.
-For example, [11] proposed a powerful attention module that combines an attention branch with an hourglass block, which was stacked multiple times to form a deep convolutional neural network for image classification.
-Based on the selfattention mechanism, the network proposed in [13] captured rich contextual dependencies for the scene segmentation task.
-[16],[11] incorporated the attention mechanism with different convolutional neural networks for human pose estimation.
-One popular attention mechanism used in human pose estimation is self-attention, also known as transformer-based attention.
-Selfattention allows the model to attend to different parts of the input and capture long-range dependencies.
-By applying selfattention to pose estimation, models can dynamically weight the importance of different joints or body parts based on their relationships.
+For example, Newel at al [11] proposed a powerful attention module that combines an attention branch with an hourglass block, which was stacked multiple times to form a deep convolutional neural network for image classification.
+Based on the self-attention mechanism, the network proposed in [13] captured rich contextual dependencies for the scene segmentation task.
+Zhang at al [17] and Yang at al [21] incorporated the attention mechanism with different convolutional neural networks for human pose estimation.
+One popular attention mechanism used in HPE is self-attention, also known as transformer-based attention.
+Self-attention allows the model to attend to different parts of the input and capture long-range dependencies.
+By applying self-attention to pose estimation, models can dynamically weight the importance of different joints or body parts based on their relationships.

 Additionally, spatial attention can be employed to highlight relevant spatial regions in an image.
 Spatial attention mechanisms, such as spatial transformer networks or spatial attention modules, enable models to attend to informative image regions that are crucial for pose estimation.